tullyhansen/botcat/README.md

 ## Licensing

 Licensing is confusing as heck!
-It is hoped that [botDB](.) becomes an interesting and useful resource in its own right, but also one that can freely be incorporated into other projects.
+Hopefully [botDB](.) becomes an interesting and useful resource in its own right, but also one that can freely be incorporated into other projects.
 With this aim in mind:

 - the [botDB](.) website (and associated Github code repository) is licensed under the MIT License
 - elements of the [botDB](.) website and code fall under the licenses assigned by their respective creators, as described in the [full license](license/)